Maximize Your Chances of Winning the Bid

 - Does the contract start date work with your current workload?

 - Do you have the necessary references?

-- Does the agency require specific certifications that you currently do not have?
+- Does the agency require specific certifications that you currently don’t have?

-Remember, the goal is not to submit proposals to every agency RFP, but instead to find the right RFP for the right agency.
+Remember, the goal isn’t to submit proposals to every agency RFP, but instead to find the right RFP for the right agency.
 Once you do that, the chances of an RFP win increase tenfold.

 2. Work Smarter, Not Harder

 Responding to RFPs requires that valuable resources be reallocated away from normal day-to-day tasks.
 Therefore, it’s absolutely essential that your organization does everything it can to save time (especially when deadlines are tight).